dmt-zh/Codewars/README.md

-# Codewars
-🈂 Solving katas on codewars

-This is the GitHub repository where I save copies of the katas I've completed using Python on [codewars.com](https://www.codewars.com/).
+**This is the GitHub repository where I save copies of the katas I've completed using Python on** [codewars.com](https://www.codewars.com/).

 [![Profile badge](https://www.codewars.com/users/dmts/badges/large)](https://www.codewars.com/users/dmts)